Asteris007/MapAdventureGame/README.md

 # MapAdventureGame
+Run the program from "Course_Project_06.sln"

+Things must do:
 The Classes Enemy and Characted must be Abstract Virtual function for Character :Level Up, Attack, Defence.
 For the Enemy: Attack and Defence When the Character goes on the enemy to make battle.